General Tire: History

-Formation
+Earlytomid20th century

+Tire division

-William Francis O'Neil had a Firestone franchise in Kansas City.
+William Francis O'Neil owned a Firestone Tire and Rubber Company franchise in Kansas City, Missouri.
 He started a small manufacturing facility for tire repair products, and called it The Western Rubber & Supply Company initially, then The Western Tire & Rubber Company.

 As Firestone grew, it sold additional franchises, reducing the territories of its earlier franchisees.
 Dissatisfied, O'Neil decided to compete with Firestone instead, using the expertise he had gained with Western Tire and Rubber.
-He went into partnership with four other men, using funding gained from his father, and formed The General Tire & Rubber Company in 1915 using $200,000 in capital borrowed from the store.
+He went into partnership with four other men, using funding gained from his father, and formed The General Tire & Rubber Company on September 29, 1915 using $200,000 USD in capital borrowed from the store.
 O'Neil & his associates hired away some Firestone managers.